 Right.

-Um and they were and and I've done that with other folks uh as well, and they're writing these stories about how we thought we were going to lose.
+And they're writing these stories about how we thought we were going to lose.

 They talked about the first lady crying.

-What do you think specifically about the Bannon stuff?
+There's a lot of stuff in there that just don't make- What do you think specifically about the Bannon stuff?

 Here's the question.

-Uh here's where I I I deviate on this.
+Here's where I deviate on this.

 When I got attacked, I said that's false.

-And I'll go head to head and say, This is why that's not true, or that was taken out of context.
+And I'll go head to head and say, this is why that's not true, or that was taken out of context.

 You've done the same.

-Which concerns me because if I had said anything of the sort in the negative way that he portrayed the president's family or a bunch of the other circumstances or events that occurred at the White House and they weren't true, I would be at the front of the line screaming my head off saying that's not true.
+What concerns me about the parts about Steve is I have yet to hear now after what has been two or three days any sense of denial, which concerns me because if I had said anything of the sort in the negative way that he portrayed the president's family or a bunch of the other circumstances or events that occurred at the White House and they weren't true, I would be at the front of the line screaming my head off saying that's not true.

 So I'm concerned about that, and I'm also concerned about the portrayal of some of those events that I equally know are not accurate.

-Sean Spicer is with us, former White House press secretary, 800-941 Sean, we'll get to your calls at the bottom of this hour.
+We'll get to your calls at the bottom of this hour.

-All right, as we continue, Sean Spicer, former White House press secretary is with us.
+All right, as we continue, Sean Spicer, former White House press secretary, is with us.

 Number one, number two, that the Department of Justice has reopened the investigations into the email server scandal.